nxg-nxg/vtspice/README.md

 # vtspice

 vtspice is a bash script that runs SPICE simulations on a remote server.
+If the server is not powerful enough, it is difficult to use EDA while the simulation is running.
+This script allows you to separate the local server for EDA and the remote server for running SPICE simulations.
+Furthermore, the simulation will not be interrupted if the network connection is lost (this is important!).

 ## Dependency